Chapter 7.2 – Cruise Ports

 • Economic trends and market research include evaluating changes in disposable incomes and the demographics of the customer base.

-Once the above criteria have generated a shortlist of alternative options, attention turns to the cruise ports to be included.
+Once the above criteria have generated a shortlist of alternative options, attention will be directed to the cruise ports that should be included.
 Cruise lines are interested in selecting ports that:

 • Are not congested.